ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 * if you find a duplicate attendance call the [delete attendance endpoint](https://nomis-prsner-dev.aks-dev-1.studio-hosting.service.justice.gov.uk/swagger-ui/index.html?configUrl=/v3/api-docs#/activities-resource/deleteAttendance) using column `EVENT_ID`

 As this error should recover once the duplicate is deleted you don't need to purge the DLQ.

+#### Scheduled instance update errors

+If we receive an alert because of a DLQ message for event type `activities.scheudled-instance.amended` then it is likely one of the following scenarios:
+* we received duplicate messages for the event, one pod succeeded to update but the other pod's Hibernate session fails to update a dirty entity
+* the scheduled instance was already deleted on a previous activity schedule update but the messages were processed out of order

+In either case the update has correctly failed and Nomis reflects reality.
+The DLQ message can be purged from the queue as there is nothing to do.

 ## Architecture